 {slide 3}

-A great of example of this is found by following this link.
-It is also located on Blackboard.
+A great of example of this is presented in a video embedded into the same Canvas page that you watch this lecture.

-Here you will find a video.

 While watching the video of people passing around a basketball, you should count the number of times that the team with WHITE shirts passes the ball.

 Pause this lecture and now and see if you can do this.